 For one of the best off the beaten path experiences, take an expedition cruise from Coron to El Nido.
 Head past the tip of Palawan and through the Linapacan Islands for some of the clearest waters and diving conditions.

-We recommend booking an expedition cruise with El Nido Paradise, they have several different expedition cruises to choose from.
+We recommend booking an expedition cruise with El Nido Paradise.
+They have several different expedition cruises to choose from.
 All the cruises include meals, water, rum & coke, snorkel equipment, tents & bedding, and amazing scenery.
-Prices vary based on dates and length of the expedition cruise.
+Prices vary based on the dates and length of the expedition cruise.
 Click here to book online.